mathewgomas-alfred/mathewgomas.io/user_manual/soft_proofing.rst

         Left: Soft proofed image with Adaptation state slider set to max.
 Right: Soft proofed image with Adaptation State set to minimum
 Adaptation State
-    A feature which allows you to set whether :guilabel:`Absolute Colorimetric` will make the white in the image screen-white during proofing(The slider set to max), or whether it will use the white point of the profile(The slider set to minimum).
+    A feature which allows you to set whether :guilabel:`Absolute Colorimetric` will make the white in the image screen-white during proofing (the slider set to max), or whether it will use the white point of the profile (the slider set to minimum).
 Often CMYK profiles have a different white as the screen, or amongst one another due to the paper color being different.
 Black Point Compensation
     Set the black point compensation.
 Turning this off will crunch the shadow values to the minimum the screen and the proofing profile can handle, while turning this on will scale the black to the screen-range, showing you the full range of grays in the image.
 Gamut Warning